snowdrop/java-buildpack-client/README.md

 Build/RunImages will be pulled as required.

-The builder will use docker via the `DOCKER_HOST` env var, if configured, or via the platform appropriate docker socket if not.
-Alternatively, dockerHost can be directly configured on the builder itself.
-If the docker host starts with `unix://` the path to the docker socket is extracted and used during the build phase.
-If unset, this defaults to `/var/run/docker/sock`
+The builder will use docker via the `DOCKER_HOST` env var, if configured.
+If `DOCKER_HOST` is not set, the builder will check if `podman` is on the path, and if so, will use it to configure the `DOCKER_HOST` value, and to locate the correct path to use if mounting the socket into the containers (`.withUseDaemon(true)` mode, the default).
+If `podman` is not on the path, docker is assumed, and `unix:///var/run/docker.sock` is used as a default.

 ## How To: